-Earthquake of magnitude 5.5 strikes Mizoram
+Earthquake of magnitude 5.5 strikes Mizoram; HM Amit Shah speaks to CM

 Aizawl, June 22: An earthquake of magnitude 5.5 on the Richter scale, rocked Champhai in Mizoram on Monday.
 The 5.5 magnitude quake hit at around 4:10 am and was tracked at a depth of 20 km from the earth's surface at a place in Champhai.